 How many victim witnesses may view an execution, and can anyone attend the execution without viewing?

 When there is one victim, five victim witnesses are allowed to view.
 With multiple victims, the victim witnesses may be increased to six; however, the victim witness slots are divided evenly between the families of the victims.

-If there are multiple victims and only one capital murder conviction, the family with the capital murder conviction has priority over the witness slots, with any unused slots going to the families of the other victims whose cases were never tried.
+If there are multiple victims, the family with the capital murder conviction for which the offender received the death sentence has priority over the witness slots, with any unused slots going to the families of the other victims whose murder the offender was undeniably responsible.
 Victim witnesses may also have three support person slots per execution.

 These are persons that may accompany the victim witnesses to Huntsville for support, but must remain in the support room during the execution.

 Victim Services Division staff will accompany both victim witnesses and their support persons during the entire execution process.

 What time do executions take place and where?

 The execution order states that the executions will take place after 6:00 p.m. on the scheduled date.
 There are times when pending legal issues in the courts or with the Governor may cause the execution to be delayed until the issues are resolved.
 There have also been occasions when the courts have granted a “stay of execution.”